Coconut Chicken Curry

 - Drain and rinse the lentils.

-- Place a large pot over medium-high heat with a drizzle of oil.
+- Place a large pot over high heat with a drizzle of oil.

-- Once hot, fry the onion until softened, stirring occasionally, 4-5 mins.
+- Once hot, fry onion until softened for 4-5 mins.

-- Add the chicken and season with salt and pepper.
-Cook until browned all over, 4-6 mins.
-Stir occasionally.
-IMPORTANT: Wash your hands and equipment after handling raw chicken and its packaging.
+- Add chicken and season with salt and pepper.
+Fry for 2-3 mins, stirring occassionally.
+IMPORTANT: Wash hands and equipment after handling raw chicken and its packaging.

-- Bring to the boil then lower the heat and simmer gently until the sauce has thickened and the chicken is cooked through, 8-10 mins.
+Simmer gently until the sauce has thickened and the chicken is cooked through, 12-14 mins.
 IMPORTANT: The chicken is cooked when no longer pink in the middle.

 - While the curry simmers, quarter the cauliflower and coarsely grate to make your rice (if you have a food processor, use this instead).